Sign up for Funding Circle newsletter!

 Finally, if you plan to pay off the loan early, expect to face a prepayment fee.
 However, the longer you wait, the less that fee will be.

 If you’re considering getting a business loan, there’s no time like the present.
-Rates are at historically low levels as the Fed moves to stave off an economic slowdown.
+The SBA loan timeline can be long but rates are at historically low levels as the Fed moves to stave off an economic slowdown.
 While there is no crystal ball, rates are expected to stay that way for the foreseeable future.

-If you’re ready to take advantage of the low SBA loan rates, apply for funding today.
+If you’re ready to take advantage of the low SBA loan rates, start your SBA 7(a) application today.
 Funding Circle is now a Preferred Lender of SBA loans, and you can get a decision in as little as 24 hours.

 Jessica Holcomb is the Content Marketing Manager at Funding Circle, specializing in small business marketing and social media.
 She has a degree from the Fashion Institute of Design and Merchandising.
 Prior to Funding Circle, Jessica was a Marketing Manager at a successful social games company and a freelancer for many small businesses in the Bay Area.
 Her work can be seen in top retail, gaming, and financial small business resource sites.